programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 #### Output: sort

 When sorting fields are defined each object will includes an attribute `_sort` with an array of values used to sort, one value per sorting field.
-Sort values are encoded in base64.
+Sort values are in a binary format and can be used for per-byte based sorting.

 ### <a name="aggregations"></a> Aggregations